🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—¨οΈ Language Barrier + 3.2 -- 30 English proficiency is quite low outside of the tourism sector, which can make navigating administrative tasks or daily interactions challenging for non-Turkish speakers.
+πŸ—¨οΈ Language Barrier + 3.6 -- 30 English is not widely spoken outside of tourist spots and younger generations, making daily interactions challenging for non-Turkish speakers.

 πŸ₯ HEALTHCARE